asciamanna/asciamanna.github.io/_drafts/the-bolden-rule-and-software-development-teams.md

 On the surface, it may seem like a terrible idea to apply the Bolden Rule to software development, right?
 Teams who produce bugs that they struggle to fix certainly shouldn't be looking to turn these bugs into features.
 But what if instead of applying it to bugs in the code we apply it to the way software development teams work?
 What if those of us in positions of influence can apply _the Bolden Rule_ to help change the thinking of organizations?
 I contend that anyone, software engineers, managers, consultants, anyone with some influence can apply this rule.

 Let's look at a very common but misguided example.
 Nearly every software organization wants their teams to create code faster.
 Typically software organizations try the same things over and over again to no avail.
 They add more developers because surely more hands-on keyboards will create more code in less time.
-They add more process and more management because that should help make the team more "efficient" and ensure everyone is constantly busy and no one is loafing on the job.
+They add more process and more management because that should help make the team more "efficient" and ensure everyone is constantly busy and no one is slacking on the job.
 These practices often result in further team slowdowns, so more people, more process, more micromanagement is added.
 Before we know it we're stuck in a vicious cycle.

 What if we look at the team's speed of development not as the bug that needs fixing, but the feature?
 What could we do differently?
 Maybe instead of adding more developers, more process, and more management, we would:

 * Begin to focus on customer outcomes instead of the output of code
-* Focus on practices that deliver work faster and safer rather than making sure everyone is busy like decreasing WIP, and collaborative development techniques (e.g., pair and mob programming)
+* Focus on practices that deliver work faster and safer rather than making sure everyone is busy.
+Practices like decreasing WIP and collaborative development techniques (e.g., pair and mob programming)
 * Identify the smallest increments of value that can be delivered (not deliver everything including the kitchen sink)
 * Focus on practices that help to prevent rework
 * Find ways to automate repetitive tasks